HammadRashid1997/Cat-Lovers/cypress.md

 * **Start with the Basic Functionality**

-  Always start writing with the basic functionas of the applications.
+  Always start writing with the basic functions of the applications.
 They can be viewing the screen, checking the background color, viewing the title text, buttons and other icons.
 Move to the more complex functions after you are donw ith the basic ones.

 * **Perform a Manual QA**